EdgarO93/NoteTaker/README.md

 None.
 Visit deployed site at https://edgars-note-taker.herokuapp.com/

 ### Usage
 Click on the Get Started button.
 View notes on the left column or click on note on the right to type a new note.
 Save note by clicking the save icon.
 Click on plus to start a new note.
+Click on the trashcan icon to delete.

 ### Contributing
 Feel free to fork or clone this repo and make your own versions.